terraformtoolchain/aws_kms_mod/README.md

 ## Module Input Variables

+- `name` - (Optional) The name of the key as viewed in the AWS console.
+Defaults to 'default-key'.
 - `description` - (Optional) The description of the key as viewed in AWS console.
 - `key_usage` - (Optional) Specifies the intended use of the key.
 Defaults to ENCRYPT/DECRYPT, and     only symmetric encryption and decryption are supported.
 - `policy` - (Optional) A valid policy JSON document.